clojure-emacs/cider/doc/troubleshooting.md

 - Do `C-h v cider-inject-dependencies-at-jack-in`, and check that this variable is non-nil.
 - Make sure your project depends on at least Clojure `1.7.0`.
-- If you use leiningen, make sure your `lein --version` is at least `2.6.1`.
+- If you use Leiningen, make sure your `lein --version` is at least `2.8.3`.
-- If you use boot and you've changed `cider-boot-parameters`, that's probably the cause.
+- If you use Boot and you've changed `cider-boot-parameters`, that's probably the cause.

 If the above doesn't work, you can try specifying the cider-nrepl middleware manually, as per the